ctoriola/sentanalysis/README.md

 CORS headers are enabled for convenience so the Chrome extension can call the API.

 ## Chrome Extension (MV3)
-1. Start the Flask app first (see above).
+You can use the extension in two modes:

+- Development (local API): run the Flask app locally, the extension will fall back to `http://127.0.0.1:5000` if production is unreachable.
+- Production (Vercel API): no local server required; the extension tries your deployed API first.

+Setup:
-2. In Chrome go to chrome://extensions
+1. In Chrome, go to chrome://extensions
-3. Enable "Developer mode" (top right)
+2. Enable "Developer mode" (top right)
-4. Click "Load unpacked" and select the `extension/` folder
+3. Click "Load unpacked" and select the `extension/` folder
-5. Pin the extension.
-Click it to analyze text:
+4. Pin the extension.
+Use it in any of these ways:
+   - Select text on a page and click the floating blue button that appears near the selection.
+The popup opens (or a tooltip appears inline) with the analysis.
+   - Or click the extension icon to open the popup, then:
      - Use "Analyze Selection" to fetch selected text from the current tab
      - Or paste/enter text and click "Analyze Input"

+Notes:
+- The extension is configured to call production first: `https://sentanalysis.vercel.app/api/sentiment`, then fall back to local: `http://127.0.0.1:5000/api/sentiment`.
+- The in-page floating button is injected by `content.js`; if the popup cannot be opened (e.g., on Edge), it shows an inline tooltip result instead.
+- Internal browser pages (chrome://, edge://, about:, extension pages) are restricted.
+Use the extension on normal sites.
+- After changing any extension files, reload it from chrome://extensions (or edge://extensions).

 ## Notes
-- The project uses TextBlob which is simple and effective for general sentiment.
-You can later swap to VADER or NLTK-based approaches inside `sentiment/core.py`.
+- The project uses VADER primarily, with TextBlob fallback, implemented in `sentiment/core.py`.
 - For production, consider stricter CORS and authentication.

 ## Deploy to Vercel (Serverless)